jhoelzel/jhoelzel.github.io/_posts/2024-09-05-kubernetes-custom-images.md

 One of the biggest benefits of such images is the speed at which they allow you to provision new nodes.
 Traditional setups rely on cloud-init scripts or post-boot configuration steps, which can be slow and error-prone.
 If a script fails, you could end up with an incomplete node configuration, leading to instability.

-With custom images, all the required configurations, binaries, and tools—such as **RKE2**, container runtimes, and monitoring agents—are baked into the image.
+With custom images, all the required configurations, binaries, and tools-such as **RKE2**, container runtimes, and monitoring agents-are baked into the image.
 This means nodes are ready to join your cluster as soon as they boot, without the need for lengthy initialization scripts.
 In dynamic environments where nodes are frequently scaled up or down, this **rapid provisioning** significantly reduces operational delays.

 #### 4. Full Control Over Your Node Environment